 Lost Car Keys

-Perhaps the most practical function of a fob is that you can track it from a mobile phone.
+Perhaps the most practical function of a car key fob is that you can track it from a mobile phone.
 However, you must install the application on your smartphone before synchronizing it with the fob.
 If you are in the vicinity of the lost fob and you call it, some key fobs will emit an alarm long enough for you to find it.
 This feature can be a lifesaver in the worst of handbags or a busy parking lot.

 Windows and Sunroof